joergschultzelutter/core-aprs-client/README.md

 ### Client Configuration
 The steps for modifying the client's config file are described [here](docs/configuration.md).

-### Running the sample client `sample_aprs_client.py`
+### Framework examples
-The steps for starting the sample client are described [here](docs/client_start.md).
-This directory also contains the templates for the framework's configuration files.
+[This directory](framework_examples) contains sample program code; it also contains the ready-to-use templates for the framework's configuration files.

 ### `CoreAprsClient` class description
 The framework's class methods are described [here](docs/coreaprsclient_class.md)